RadekWebDev/RadekWebDev/README.md

+Work for money.
+Code and design for love!
+My name is Radek I am Front-end Developer.
+From Poland.

 - 👋 Hi, I’m @RadekWebDev
-- 👀 I’m interested in Front-end Developers
+- 👀 I’m interested in Front-end Developer
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on new projects
 - 📫 How to reach me?
 Write to e-mail: radek.web.dev@gmail.com